 Continue reading “Spacey Game News – 10/15/12” »

-0x10c, ai war fleet command, blackspace, distant worlds, eve online, m.o.r.e., nexus 2, nexus the jupiter incident, really big sky, Ring Runner - Flight of The Sages, rubicon, ScrumbleShip, star citizen, Sword of the Stars II: Lords of Winter, wing commander
+0x10c, ai war fleet command, blackspace, distant worlds, eve online, m.o.r.e., nexus 2, nexus the jupiter incident, really big sky, Ring Runner - Flight of The Sages, rubicon, ScrumbleShip, star citizen, Sword of the Stars II, wing commander

 What?
 Look, I Know This Image is Stupid, But It’s Tough Finding Free Stock Images of ‘News’. :P